jpjones76/seispolsim/README.md

 ###pstfip
 As psiplot, for the output of polsim_modwt.
 Four sets of intensity plots are created, each with octave scaling on the frequency axis.

-####Diagnostic Plots
+1. Cross-station similarity: For attribute p, similarity at each station k between `H{p}(t,k), H{p}(t-1,k)`, in each set of MODWT coefficients Wj.
 Each band has a ragged, overloaded look because they contain K total sets of intensities, stacked vertically.
 These plots are meant for diagnostic purposes.
-1. Cross-station similarity: For attribute p, similarity at each station k between `H{p}(t,k), H{p}(t-1,k)`, in each set of MODWT coefficients Wj.

 2. Adjacent-time simlarity: For attribute p, max.
 MODWT level J, average similarity in each time slice t between `H{p}(t,k) H{p}(t,k1~=k)` at each level j of the wavelet transform.

-####Averaged Plots
+As above, the look is ragged because each band has K sets of intensities.
 3. Averaged cross-station similarity.
 4. Averaged adjacent-time similarity for all stations.
 As (1), but averaged across all stations considered at each scale j.